dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## No Career Progression

+We came across this while talking with companies from a hiring platform: There are companies that had a very good event like won a big contract or got to their next funding round which is generally great news.
+On that stage they want a number of people to help their offering take off, say get it to the next stage from A to B. While talking to them there seemed that there was no clue on what would happen after that, how would a person by joining their ranks evolve after a "blood sweat and tears" period.
+For all one knows after their offering becomes mature they might even downsize so the person who gave all that hard work would go away.

+These positions are good for someone who starts their career and there will get exposed to many different experiences or for someone who wants this know-how in order to do their own company.
+But generally the offering is asymmetric since the the employer wants the employee to do the "extra" but there is nothing at the end of it.

+---

 Dimitry: Another one that happened while I was looking were two or three companies who were in a very good position of having won a big contract,